About This Course

-In addition to classroom lectures, you are required to attend a week-long residential field trip in Ireland or in Western Europe.
+In addition to classroom lectures, you are required to attend a week-long residential field trip in Ireland or in continental Europe.
 Costs vary depending on destination, ranging about €200-400.
 In addition, some modules include a field day costing around €15.

 How Do I Apply